 - Analysing the British National Corpus 2014

-The sessions will be taught by the following speakers: Prof Paul Baker, Dr Raffaella Bottini, Prof Vaclav Brezina, Dr Luke Collins, Prof Jonathan Culpeper, Dr Dana Gablasova, Dr Claire Hardaker, Prof Tony McEnery, Prof Paul Rayson, and Prof Elena Semino.
+The sessions will be taught by the following speakers: Prof Paul Baker, Dr Raffaella Bottini, Prof Vaclav Brezina, Dr Isobelle Clarke, Dr Luke Collins, Prof Jonathan Culpeper, Prof Lauren Devine, Dr Dana Gablasova, Prof Claire Hardaker, Prof Tony McEnery, Prof Paul Rayson, and Prof Elena Semino.
 (Please note that there may be small changes to the programme of the summer school).

 This summer school takes place under the aegis of The ESRC Centre for Corpus Approaches to Social Science (CASS), which is the recipient of The Queen’s Anniversary Prize for Higher and Further Education.
 CASS is investigating the use of language related to important social topics such as healthcare, climate change, poverty, hate crime, education and language learning.
 The summer school incorporates the affiliated AHRC Encyclopedia of Shakespeare’s Language project.